-If DOB funds and/or additional funds over the grant cap are required, the Applicant must sign an Escrow Agreement with HAPM and supply those funds to the Program managed escrow account before the Applicant can execute a contract with CM and before mitigation can begin.
+If DOB funds and/or additional funds over the grant cap are required, the Applicant must sign an Escrow Agreement with HAPM and supply those funds to the Program managed escrow account before the Applicant can execute a construction contract with CM and before construction can begin.
 The Case Manager will contact the Applicant and arrange transfer of Applicant's escrow funds.
 The Program only accepts cashier's checks, certified checks, money orders or wire transfers.
 Checks must be mailed to:

-California Department of Housing and Community Development ReCoverCA Housing Programs 651 Bannon St, Suite 400 Sacramento, CA 95811
+California Department of Housing and Community Development